golemfactory/concent-deployment/README.md

     This will run the `configure.yml` playbook for you.

-### Create `concent-deployment` machine
+### Creating `concent-deployment` machine

-This step creates the `concent-deployment` machine that will be use for deployment to `mainnet`, `testnet`, `staging` clusters environment and configuration machines, disks etc.
+This step creates the `concent-deployment` machine meant to be used for deployment to `mainnet`, `testnet`, `staging` clusters environment and configuration machines, disks etc.

 - Run the `create-compute-instance-for-deployment-server.yml` playbook.